 Patient Safety Monitor Journal answers your most important patient safety questions and offers field-tested compliance strategies to ensure your patient safety efforts measure up to The Joint Commission.

-Test staff members' knowledge of healthcare-associated infections with the following questions.
-Answers are on p.
+Test staff knowledge on provision of care requirements with the following questions.
+Answers can be found on p.
 12.